 About the Author

 Hello!
 I’m Ryan.
-I’m a CERTIFIED FINANCIAL PLANNERTM and a Oregon licensed Certified Public Accountant.
+I’m a CERTIFIED FINANCIAL PLANNERTM professional and a Oregon licensed Certified Public Accountant.
 I live just outside of Portland, Oregon.
 I enjoy spending time watching my kids’ sporting events, exercising, practicing jiu jitsu, and reading about all things financial planning.
 Over the last twenty years I have been the chief financial officer for several companies and had my own tax and financial planning firm.
 Currently, I’m writing a book for tweens about money.

 About this Blog